teambit/docs/docs/conf-bit-json.md

 - Default: not defined

 Entry point of the dist tree.
 If only dist.target is set, the entry will be defaulted to the `componentsDefaultDirectory`.
 ### dist.target

 The target location of the build files

+## defaultScope

+Type: `string`
+Default: none

+For components that are exported for the first time, sets the scope as the component's default scope, and mark the component as exported (not staged).

 ## resolveModules